FRC830/basic-robot/README.md

 }
 ```

 This is the first snippet that uses `SmartDashboard`.
-SmartDashboard is some logging software that we can use to store and write values for testing.
+SmartDashboard is a logging class that we can use to store and write values for testing on `Shuffleboard`.
 We write and read from it throughout this function.

-I will just be focusing on the most minimal example possible, so I am going to trim this function down to make it easier to read:
+> We use Shuffleboard a lot throughout the season, just to make sure things are functioning correctly.

+Lets trim this function down to what we need:

 ```cpp
 void Robot::handleDrivetrain() {